 Streams, bogs and marshes filter nutrients and pollutants from our drinking water, while also working to keep our clam and scallop estuaries healthy and productive.
 Marshes are some of the most productive ecosystems in the world and shelter many baby fish.
 There could be as many as 8 species of bats in town, and a single bat can eat 1,200 mosquitoes an hour.
 Bees and other harmless insects pollinate our flowers and crops on local farms, providing thousands of dollars in free work.

-The biodiversity of East Lyme has accumulated over millions of years.
+The plants and animals contributing to the biodiversity of East Lyme have accumulated over millions of years.
 It is our most valuable resource, and is, “The key to the maintenance of the world as we know it.”–E. O. Wilson

 Find out more about East Lyme’s Conservation of Natural Resources Commission.